-RCC has a number of clubs and organizations that may be of interest to you as a student.
+RCC has a number of clubs, organizations, and resources that may be of interest to you as a student.
 Joining a club or organization will enhance your academic as well as your personal life.
 A growing list of current club and organization websites along with advisor names and contact numbers can be found below.

 Phi Theta Kappa

 Phi Theta Kappa’s mission is two-fold: 1) recognize and encourage academic achievement of two-year college students and 2) provide opportunities for individual growth and development through participation in honors, leadership, service and fellowship programming.